opral/monorepo/rfcs/plugin-api/RFC.md

 - Optimizes for developer experience e.g. simple to configure and simple to write plugins for.
 - Enables plugins to define their own config that can be read by other plugins (cross plugin communication) to avoid leaking app-specific config into the core config.
-- Keep future proofing in mind.
-Inlang will receive Document (markdown) support soon.
-Ideally, the plugin API should be flexible enough to support other types of content in the future.
 - Consider error handling and error messages.
 We want to make sure that the user gets meaningful error messages if something goes wrong.
 Numerous developers ran into https://github.com/inlang/inlang/issues/267, wasting hours on debugging.

 ## Neutral